Ryan Ouimet doesn't seem to be affected by the attrition that has his Wahconah Regional hockey team down to 10 skaters and a goalie.

 That puts the pressure on the two lines Wahconah has, and Disbrow has made no secret of the fact that he needs his top line to handle the scoring if Wahconah is to win a third straight Hennessy championship and return to the Western Mass. tournament.

 "It's all on them," Disbrow said after Saturday night's win.
 "We've had several conversations with that second line.
 They're not expected to put the puck in the net.
 If they do, that's an added bonus.
-Depending on the opponent we're playing, we might go with a more balanced lineup."

 That wasn't necessary Saturday night.
 The win was only a one-goal win because Chaug added a goal with 6 seconds remaining in the game.